Beans Recipe – High-Protein

 Visit my shop for more products.

 Babies can have beans as early as seven months old but stick to cooked and mashed beans with breast milk or formula milk.
-Reduce the seasoning if you plan on serving this to toddlers too.
+Remember to use baby-friendly seasoning to make it safer for the baby to eat.

 For beverage options, enjoy the beans with the following drinks: